evbacher/gd2md-html/html-verification.md

 <p>
-lineBreak&lt;br>
-This line contains a shift-enter soft line-break here&lt;br> This bit is after the line break.
+lineBreak<br>This line contains a shift-enter soft line-break here<br>This bit is after the line break.
 </p>
 <p>
-This is a line with some bold text interrupted by a soft line <strong>break (shift-enter) here&lt;br> Followed by more bold</strong> and some more regular text.
+This is a line with some bold text interrupted by a soft line <strong>break (shift-enter) here<br>Followed by more bold</strong> and some more regular text.
 </p>
 <p>
 This paragraph has an explicit line-break (Enter) here.